dev-michael-nguyen/mi-dss/README.md

 # Create a new project alias and set as active project for this working directory
 firebase use --add

+# Start local api shell for testing
+npm run api:shell

-# Start local server
+# Start local api server
-firebase serve --only functions
+npm run api:local

-# Deploy to Firebase
+# Deploy to Firebase to dev project define in .firebaserc
-firebase deploy --only functions
+npm run api:deploy:dev